croz-ltd/dpcmder/README.md

 j k l
 a   z

-Custom Viewer/Editor commands:
-dpcmder configuration is saved to ~/.dpcmder/config.json where commands used for calling viewer and editor are set.
-By default these are "less" and "vi" but could be any commands although edit command should not be started in background (for
+Custom external (Viewer/Editor/Diff) commands: dpcmder configuration is saved to ~/.dpcmder/config.json where commands used for calling external commands are set.
+By default these are "less", "vi" and "ldiff" but could be any commands.
+All of those commands should be started in foreground and should wait for user's input to complete.
+For example for viewer "less" or "more" can be used while "cat" will not work.
+For file comparison normal "diff" command can't be used but "blocking" diff script must be prepared (something like: diff "$1" "$2" | less).
-example: a new tab in editor which is already open) for editing to work as expected.

 SOMA (+ AMP) vs REST:
 SOMA and AMP interfaces have one shortcoming - you can't see domain list if you